 Wisconsin is an industry leader when it comes to cranberries.
-In fact, the U.S. Department of Agriculture (USDA) National Agriculture Statistics Service (NASS) projects Wisconsin will yield 4.5 million barrels of cranberries during the 2012 fall harvest, representing nearly 60 percent of the nation’s crop and securing Wisconsin as the number one cranberry producer in the nation for the 18th consecutive year.
+The Cranberry Marketing Committee estimates Wisconsin yielded 4.9 million barrels of cranberries during the 2013 fall harvest, representing nearly 60 percent of the nation’s crop and securing Wisconsin as the number one cranberry producer in the nation for the 19th consecutive year.

 The industry has also experienced increased exports of the berry internationally, especially to Western and Eastern Europe, the United Kingdom, Australia, Germany, South Korea, Japan and China.
 Cranberry exports have increased from less than 10 percent of the crop to nearly 30 percent in just 10 years.
 The development of products like sweetened-dried cranberries and more juices, as well as the discovery of new found health benefits of the berry, have created greater demand for cranberries in the domestic market as well.